 But first, what do the climbs feel like?
 You will find out yourself as we take you to these icons of the Alps.
 Our Cycling Manager, Alberto Elli, who raced the Giro seven times - including a stage win - will lead you into these mountains with the skill and confidence that will bring all our guests an unparalled cycling tour experience.

 If you have ever wanted to ride these classic Italian Alp climbs, this is an opportunity to join us for the best guided experience on Lake Como and beyond.
 Whether on the Queen Stage or the Il Lombardia stage or both, we look forward to taking you to the 2019 Giro d’Italia to watch the Maglia Rosa and ride the same roads with Alberto Elli.
 He will take you not only on tours of his home roads of Lake Como, but inside the Giro d’Italia itself, which he raced seven times in his career, including the infamous day on the Gavia in 1988.

 Interested in joining?
-We are finalizing the details for these stages, so be sure to contact Enrica to get your name down for what will surely be a once-in-a-lifetime experience to see the Giro!
+Our guided tour of the stages on Lake Como and the Mortirolo are finalized, so be sure to see our ComoLagoBike PRO website or contact Enrica to get your name down for what will surely be a once-in-a-lifetime experience to see the Giro!